 A retractile testicle is a testicle that may move back and forth between the scrotum and the groin.
 When the retractile testicle is residing in the groin, it may be easily guided by hand into its proper position in the scrotum — the bag of skin hanging behind the penis — during a physical examination.

-For most boys, the problem of a retractile testicle goes away sometime before or during puberty because this is usually when the testicle permanently moves to its correct location in the scrotum.
+For most boys, the problem of a retractile testicle goes away sometime before or during puberty, the time when an out-of-place testicle moves to its correct location in the scrotum and stays there permanently.

-Sometimes, the retractile testicle is no longer movable and instead stays up in the groin.
-When this happens, the testicle is no longer considered a retractile testicle.
-This condition is called an ascending testicle.
+About a quarter of the time, the retractile testicle stays up in the groin and is no longer movable.
+When this happens, the condition is called an ascending testicle.

 Testicles form in the abdomen during fetal development.
 During the final months of development, the testicles gradually descend into the scrotum.
 If your son has a retractile testicle, the testicle originally descended as it should, but then it didn't remain in place.

 Signs and symptoms of a retractile testicle include the following:

 The movement of the testicle almost always occurs without pain or discomfort.
 Therefore, a retractile testicle is noticed only when it is no longer seen or felt in the scrotum.

 The position of one testicle is usually independent of the position of the other one.
 For example, a boy may have one normal testicle and one retractile testicle.

 Retractile testicle is different from undescended testicle (cryptorchidism).
 The undescended testicle is one that never entered the scrotum.
 If a doctor attempted to guide an undescended testicle, it would cause discomfort or pain.

 When to see a doctor